valenovi76/MySQL/README.md

 ## Existing Features
 A live demo of the site can be found [here]

+Design
+the background is minimalist in its approach to be unobstrusive.
+The image should remind of grocery shopping. the colour palette has been selected using the Extract theme option on https://color.adobe.com/ to aromnize with the background picture (credit to Gaelle Marcelle) The links on the navbar are quite big to facilitate navigation

+Current features:
  - **Memeber sign up form** - allows users to add their names and phone numbers to the site database.
 The main function at this stage is to have a list of names , phone numbers in case further contact is needed and to know who will use the site to have the food delivered ad who instead will take care of the shopping and will deliver the shopping
  - **Shopping list submit form** - the form allows the user to enter their list, the date by which they would like the request delivered and the shop where to get the food.
  The form has an hiddent field setting the status of the request to "open" on the Mongo db, the field becomes visible and updatebale in the requests update form.